riccardobernardi/riccardobernardi.github.io/README.md

 Living in Padua(IT) but commuting every day to Venice(IT).

-Candidate for a Master's degree in Artificial Intelligence at Ca'Foscari
+Attending Master's degree in Artificial Intelligence at Ca'Foscari

 European Driving License: type B

+Some important links here below:

 <div id="webaddress">
 <a href="riccardo.bernardi@rocketmail.com">personal email address</a>